 DAY 5: Penang National Park Day Trip

-What we love about longer Penang trips is that it really gives you enough time to discover the great diversity of the island – which is exactly what you will do on Day 5 of your Penang, Malaysia Itinerary.
-On the last day of your trip, go to the national park – one of the best things to see in Penang.
+What we love about longer Penang trips is that it really gives you enough time to discover the great diversity of the island.
+This is exactly what you will do on Day 5 of your Penang, Malaysia Itinerary.

 Penang National Park

-For many people, the national park is one of the top Penang highlights of a trip.
-Home to secluded beaches and dense forests, Penang National Park can provide a full day of adventure.
+For many people, the national park is one of the top Penang highlights of their trip.
+Home to secluded beaches and dense forests, the area can provide a full day of adventure.

 Penang NP is Malaysia’s smallest national park, but it offers an abundance of outdoor activities.
-Visitors can go jungle trekking, take a boat to visit the pristine Monkey Beach, stop by the Penang Turtle Sanctuary and hike up to Muka Head Lighthouse.
+Visitors can go jungle trekking, take a boat to Monkey Beach, stop by the Penang Turtle Sanctuary and hike up to Muka Head Lighthouse.

 Travel in Penang is fairly easy using the local buses.
 From George Town, take the 101 bus to get to Penang National Park.
 The ride takes about 1.5 hours and costs 4rm.

-Once at the park, although it is free to enter, visitors are required to register with the park service (so bring a copy of your passport).
+Once there, although it is free to enter, visitors are required to register with the park service (so bring a copy of your passport).

 Just outside the national park is the town of Teluk Bahang – and there are a few reasons to hang around after spending time in nature.